JeasunLok/ResNet-pytorch/README.md

 conda activate resnet
 pip install -r requirements.txt
 ```
-If you want to use GPU, please check your CUDA version and download the proper version of [pytorch](https://pytorch.org/get-started/locally/).
+If you want to use GPU in Windows, please check your CUDA version and download the proper version of [pytorch](https://pytorch.org/get-started/locally/).
 Use CUDA 12.1 as example:
 ```
 nvidia-smi
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121